adobe/commerce-events/.github/PACKAGE_WORKFLOW.md

 ### - NPM Access

 When you create a Pull Request and it is merged into the `main` branch, your package is then built and pushed to [npm](npmjs.com).
-If you search for your package name, you should see the latest build as version `0.0.0-<github commit hash>` and should also have a qa tag.
+You can see the piplines running [here]().If you search for your package name, you should see the latest build as version `0.0.0-<github commit hash>` and should also have a qa tag.

 ### - UNPKG Access